 - 14- to 16-ounce tub extra-firm tofu

-- 1 tablespoon olive oil or other vegetable oil
+- 1 tablespoon neutral high-heat vegetable oil such as safflower

 - 1 tablespoon agave nectar or other liquid sweetener

 - 2 tablespoons reduced-sodium soy sauce or tamari

 Cut the tofu into 1/2-inch-thick slices.
 Blot well between clean tea-towels or several layers of paper towel, and cut into 1/2-inch dice.
 For tofu with an extra firm and crispy result, use a tofu pressing device like EZ Tofu Press.